 C-IAYT Yoga Therapists who complete our IAYT Yoga Therapy Certification program find employment opportunities in private and public hospitals, rehabilitation facilities, private practices, and outreach organizations.
 C-IAYT Yoga Therapists can offer yoga therapy sessions, therapeutic yoga, and can support clinical staff.
 Our career counselors will help you decided what path is best for you.
 Once you complete modules 1 and 2, you can move on to your practicum internship, where you will be placed in a clinical setting to complete your practicum hours.

 Out Of State & Transfer Students

 We accept out-of-state students as well as transfer students.
 We offer a commuter package for all out-of-state participants of our IAYT Yoga Therapy Certification program that allows you to pay for your housing accommodations upfront.
 Transfer students are welcome and evaluated on a case-by-case basis.
-Students entering the program at the 500-hour level will begin their training at module 2.
+Students entering the program at the 500-hour level will have to complete the Clinical Yoga Therapy Bridge Program concurrently with module 2.
 All students are required to complete module 3.
 Our Clinical Yoga Therapy Certification is IAYT accredited and will give you the tools to work with clients both in body and mind.

 Module 3 |150 hours

 In Module 3, students have the option to work within our Online Yoga Therapy Clinic which is open to all MVP students across the world, or to be placed in an internship at a healthcare facility that reflects the speciality the yoga therapist-in-training is interested in working within at their place of residence if one is available.